Marion County Community Center Project

 - MCCS has had numerous fundraisers for the community center project including the bimonthly Meat Sale held at the US Bank parking lot in Summit.
 (Currently held at the County Courthouse Square) The meat sale is the first Saturday of the even months from 9 am to 1 pm.
 Dates and a price list are posted on the MCCS website and Facebook Page.

-Bull Shoals Theater of the Performing Arts for the Cody Slaughter and Buckshot concert.
+- Other fundraisers have included collaborating with the Bull Shoals Theater of the Performing Arts for the Cody Slaughter and Buckshot concert.
 Great fun!
 Thanks again, guys!

-- MCCS and the Marion County Fair and Livestock Show have collaborated to start an annual spring county celebration, the
+- MCCS and the Marion County Fair and Livestock Show have collaborated to start an annual spring county celebration, the Spring Fling.
+Crafts, petting zoos, information booths, and bouncy houses are just part of the fun.

 2010